Half-integer vs. integer effects in quantum synchronization of spin systems: Comparison of different limit cycles

 We summarize the results on the maximum of $S(\phi)$ for the different oscillators in Fig.~\ref{fig:maxSphivsS}.
-Here, we use $\varepsilon_2$ as the definition of the drive strength, and we optimize both over $\phi$ and over a large range of dissipation ratios $\gamma_\mathrm{g}/\gamma_\mathrm{d}$, i.e., for each limit-cycle oscillator we choose the ratio $\gamma_\mathrm{g}/\gamma_\mathrm{d}$ that maximizes the synchronization measure $S(\phi)$.
-For a fixed limit-cycle stabilization scheme (fixed $M$ in the jump operators $\hat{O}_{g/d}^{M}$), integer $M$ gives rise to a dissipation-rate-independent limit cycle for integer spins and a dissipation-rate dependent limit cycle for half-integer spins, and vice versa for half-integer $M$.
-These two types of limit cycle achieve very different maximum levels of synchronization for integer vs.\ half-integer spin number, as highlighted by the dashed oscillating lines.
-In general, a dissipation-rate-dependent limit cycle gives a larger synchronization measure than a dissipation-rate-independent limit cycle for all spins considered in this plot, for $M=0$ and $M=-1/2$ (blue vs. red).
-Therefore, for specific combinations of limit-cycle and signal, there is a pronounced integer vs.\ half-integer effect.
-However, it is interesting to note that when one considers a limit cycle stabilized to the state $\ket{m=-S+1}$ (black), one reaches a comparable level of synchronization as in the case of the dissipation-rate dependent limit cycles independent of the spin number $S$.
-Moreover, if one considers the maximum level of synchronization across all limit-cycle stabilization schemes for a given spin number $S$, all spins systems considered here are able to synchronize equally well.
-This leads to the conjecture that a limit-cycle-agnostic and signal-agnostic optimization may show no difference in synchronization behavior between integer and half-integer spins $S$.
+Here, we use $\varepsilon_2$ as the definition of the drive strength, and we optimize both over $\phi$ and over a large range of dissipation ratios $\gamma_\mathrm{g}/\gamma_\mathrm{d}$, i.e., for each limit-cycle oscillator we choose the ratio $\gamma_\mathrm{g}/\gamma_\mathrm{d}$ that maximizes $\max_\phi S(\phi)$.
+For a fixed limit-cycle stabilization scheme (i.e., fixed $M$ in the jump operators $\hat{O}_{g/d}^{M}$), integer $M$ gives rise to a dissipation-rate-independent limit cycle for integer spins and a dissipation-rate dependent limit cycle for half-integer spins, and vice versa for half-integer $M$.
+These two types of limit cycle achieve very different maximum levels of synchronization for integer vs.\ half-integer spin number, as shown by the large oscillations in the data points of the same type in Fig.~\ref{fig:maxSphivsS}.